Patrick McCaw: Rookie year and first ring (2016–2017)

-McCaw made his first career playoff start in Game 2 of the first round on April 19 in place of injured Durant in which the Warriors won 110–81 over the Portland Trail Blazers.
-He finished with nine points, five rebounds, one block, one steal, and an overall plus-27.
-McCaw started in place of Durant again in Game 3, contributing eight points, five rebounds, five assists, one block, and three steals in a 119–113 comeback win in Portland.
-In Game 2 of the Western Conference Finals against the San Antonio Spurs, McCaw had 18 points, five assists, three rebounds, and three steals off the bench to help the Warriors win 136–100.
-McCaw was 6-for-8 from the field, including 3-for-4 on three-pointers.
+McCaw made his first career playoff start in game 2 of the first round on April 19 in place of injured Durant, which the Warriors won 110–81 over the Portland Trail Blazers.
+McCaw finished with nine points, five rebounds, a block, a steal and an overall plus-27.
+He started in place of Durant again in game 3, contributing eight points, five rebounds, five assists, a block and three steals in a 119–113 comeback victory in Portland.
+In game 2 of the Western Conference Finals against the San Antonio Spurs on May 16, McCaw had 18 points, five assists, three rebounds and three steals off the bench to help the Warriors win 136–100.
+He was 6-for-8 from the field, including 3-for-4 on three-pointers.
 McCaw became the first rookie in the NBA with at least 18 points off the bench in a playoff game since James Harden in 2010, and the first Warriors rookie to do so since Robert Parish in 1977.
-McCaw started again in Game 4, finishing with six points, four rebounds, two assists, one block, and a plus-12 in a 129–115 win over the Spurs.
-The Warriors went on to win the 2017 NBA Championship after defeating the Cleveland Cavaliers 4–1 in the NBA Finals.
+Six days later, McCaw started in game 4, finishing with six points, four rebounds, two assists, a block and a plus-12 in the close-out 129–115 victory.
+The Warriors went on to win the 2017 NBA Finals after defeating the Cleveland Cavaliers in five games.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

 Second championship (2017–2018)

 On November 27, 2017, McCaw, starting in place of an injured Stephen Curry, scored a season-best 16 points with career highs of seven assists and four steals in a 110–106 loss to the Sacramento Kings.
-On March 31, 2018, McCaw left late in the third quarter of the Warriors' 112–96 win over the Kings after a scary landing following an undercut by Vince Carter.
-He drove the baseline and went down with a thud with 41.8 seconds left in the quarter, hit in the lower body by Carter.
+On March 31, 2018, McCaw left late in the third quarter of the Warriors' 112–96 victory over the Kings after a scary landing following an undercut by Vince Carter.
+McCaw drove the baseline and went down with a thud with 41.8 seconds left in the quarter and was hit in the lower body by Carter.
 McCaw laid still and cried on the floor for roughly 10 minutes before being stretchered off and taken to UC Davis Medical Center for further evaluation.
 The following day, he was released from the hospital with a bruised lumbar spine.
-McCaw returned from injury in Game 6 of the Western Conference Finals against the Houston Rockets.
-The Warriors went on to defeat the Rockets in Game 7 to advance to the NBA Finals for the fourth straight season, where they won their second straight championship with a four-game sweep of the Cavaliers.
+McCaw returned from injury in game 6 of the Western Conference Finals against the Houston Rockets on May 26.
+The Warriors went on to defeat the Rockets in game 7 two days later to advance to the NBA Finals for the fourth straight season, where they won their second straight championship with a four-game sweep of the Cavaliers.

 Following the 2017–18 season, McCaw became a restricted free agent.
 In October 2018, he allowed the Warriors' $1.71 million qualifying offer to expire without accepting it, and reportedly declined another two-year, $5.2 million offer from the team.
-He remained restricted, with the Warriors retaining the right to match any offer from another team.
+McCaw remained restricted, with the Warriors retaining the right to match any offer from another team.